DUNE-DAQ/daqconf/docs/TextualDBE.md

 # Textual Database Editor (DBE)
 ## Introduction
 Textual DBE is an attempt to replicate [DBE](https://github.com/DUNE-DAQ/dbe/tree/develop) within a fully Pythonic interface.
-The tool allows for browsing and modification of configurations with a text-based (but mouse-navigable) interface written in Python. **This is not intended to be a full production based solution and is purely a proof of concept!**
+The tool allows for browsing and modification of configurations with a text-based (but mouse-navigable) interface written in Python. **This is not intended to be a full production ready solution and is purely a proof of concept!**

 ## Usage
 Open database editor with `textual_dbe`.
 This will open a splash screen displaying a blank logger + footer bar which contains a list of shortcuts.